ehowey/gatsby-theme-catalyst/sanity-templates/sanity-template-bery/README.md

-# SANITY Template Catalyst
+# Gatsby Theme Catalyst Bery

-**WIP AND EXPERIMENTAL RIGHT NOW**

-Testing whether this is pushing to the other repo.

-This is a base theme for integrating SANITY.io with other Catalyst themes.
-It is intentionally unstyled and plain.
+This theme is for a personal blog and demonstrates tight integration with [SANITY.io](https://www.sanity.io/) as the CMS and Gatsby as the frontend.
+It comes with a preconfigured content schema for SANITY.io and demonstration data you can import for a quick start.
+It features SEO optimization, social image sharing, RSS feed integration, and a clean design language that focuses on your content.

+This is also an example of "ejecting" from using a preset header themes and building your own custom header to interact with the other Catalyst themes.
+The header used here is completely custom for this theme, and not one of the prebuilt options available.

 ## Documentation